lucahendicott/refactor-marketing-webpage/README.md

 "search engine optimzation" button was not navigating the page to the proper location.
 Fixed this by adding an id inside the <div> tag that included class="search-engine-optimization".

 I was able to use this semantics guide https://www.w3schools.com/html/html5_semantic_elements.asp to help me figure out the proper tags.

+To access the website in all its glory, follow this link! https://lucahendicott.github.io/refactor-marketing-webpage/